Hans Strelow: Squadron leader and death

-On 1 February 1942, Strelow was appointed Staffelkapitän (squadron leader) of 5.
+On 1 February 1942, Strelow was appointed Staffelführer, a newly-appointed Staffelkapitän (squadron leader), of 5.
 Staffel of JG 51.
 He succeeded Oberleutnant Horst Geyer who had temporarily led the Staffel after its former commander, Grasser had taken command of II.
 Gruppe of JG 51.
 Strelow was credited with his first aerial victories as Staffelkapitän on 4 February when he claimed four aerial victories on two separate combat missions, the first in the area of Yukhnov, and the second near Kaluga.
 Strelow claimed his 40th aerial victory on 28 February, a Pe-2 bomber shot down east of Bryansk.

-On 18 March, Strelow was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) for 52 aerial victories.
+On 18 March, Strelow and fellow JG 51 pilot Oberleutnant Heinrich Krafft were awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) for 52 and 46 aerial victories claimed respectively.
 That day, he became an "ace-in-a-day", claiming seven aerial victories.
 Six days and 14 aerial victories later, he was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 24 March for 66 aerial victories.
 He was the 84th and youngest member of the German armed forces to be so honored.
 The award was presented by Adolf Hitler at the Führerhauptquartier (Führer Headquarters) at Rastenburg on 26 March 1942.
 On 30 March, the Luftwaffenpersonalamt (staff department) of the Reichsluftfahrtministerium (Ministry of Aviation) deferred a preferential promotion to Oberleutnant (first lieutenant) on account of his young age.
 Following the award presentation, Strelow went on home leave.

 Following his return to his unit, II.
 Gruppe was still based at Bryansk but periodically also operated from airfields at Oryol and Dugino.
 On 18 May, Strelow claimed his 67th aerial victory when he shot down a MiG-3 fighter.
 Four days later, Strelow committed suicide after he was shot down by a Pe-2 twin-engine bomber in his Bf 109 F-2 "Black 10" (Werknummer 8239—factory number).
 He had made a forced landing 9 km behind Soviet lines near Mtsensk and killed himself to avoid capture by the Red Army.
 He was succeeded by Oberleutnant Karl-Heinz Schnell as commander of 5.
 Staffel.